CANDIDACY EXAMINATION AND DISSERTATION PROPOSAL

 The "primary area of study" mentioned above includes material in previous courses that leads into the proposed research.
 For example, a candidate in ring theory can be questioned about other areas of algebra that are necessary to develop the subject matter of the proposal.
-The faculty will interpret to the candidate what "primary area of study" means in their context, well before the oral exam itself.
+The faculty will give the candidate their intepretation of "primary area of study" before the oral exam.

-After this period of questioning, the candidate will be excused, and the committee will determine if the candidate should be passed, failed, or requested to return at a later time for additional questions.
+After this period of questioning the candidate will be excused and the committee will determine if the candidate has passed, failed, or is to return at a later time for additional questions.

-If a student has passed the oral exam and later changes to a different adviser with a substantial change in research area, then the committee may require a new oral exam.
+If a student has passed the the candidacy exam and later changes to a different adviser with a substantial change in research area, then the committee may require a new candidacy exam.